pagkly/Zed/Investopedia3/Home Equity Loan.md

 Home equity loans provide a single lump-sum payment to the borrower, which is repaid over a set period of time (generally five to 15 years) at an agreed-upon interest rate.
 The payment and interest rate remain the same over the lifetime of the loan.
 The loan must be repaid in full if the home on which it is based is sold.

 A HELOC is a revolving line of credit, much like a credit card, that you can draw on as needed, payback, and then draw on again, for a term determined by the lender.
 The draw period (five to 10 years) is followed by a repayment period when draws are no longer allowed (10 to 20 years).
-HELOCs typically have a variable interest rate, but some lenders offer [HELOC fixed-rate options](https://www.investopedia.com/mortgage/heloc/fixed-rate-option/).
+HELOCs typically have a variable interest rate, but some lenders offer [[HELOC fixed-rate options]](https://www.investopedia.com/mortgage/heloc/fixed-rate-option/).

 ## Advantages and Disadvantages of a Home Equity Loan